Binary Neutron Star Mergers: Multi-Messenger Systematics and Prospects with Next-Generation Facilities: Results

 \subsection{Multi-messenger BNS Population Observables}

 The \textsc{COMPAS} population synthesis model provides intrinsic parameters for the BNSs that merge within the age of the Universe.
 We must assign each BNS extrinsic, ie observer-dependent, parameters to compute their multi-messenger observables.
-With the fiducial population from Subsec.~\ref{subsec:BNSformation}, we consider two cases: (1) a constant value of redshift and of inclination for all the BNSs, and (2) uniformly assigned redshifts (weighted by volume) and inclinations for the BNSs.
+With the fiducial population from Subsec.~\ref{subsec:BNSformation}, we consider two cases in this section: (1) a constant value of redshift and of inclination for all the BNSs, and (2) uniformly assigned redshifts (weighted by volume) and inclinations for the BNSs.
 In case (2), \emph{subthreshold} binaries \cite{Magee2019} have GW signal-to-noise ratio near the boundary of detection as their distances place them near the edge of the GW detector's horizon.
 While individually less significant than target-of-opportunity sources, their sizable subpopulations form an interesting science case for future facilities such as Rubin \cite{Andreoni2024a} and Roman \cite{Andreoni2024b}.
+In the next section, we consider case (3) of redshifts and masses sampled from computed merger rate densities (assuming a constant value of inclination) following the method described in Section~\ref{subsec:BNSformation}.
+Case (3) is the most realistic population of these three as it incorporates metallicity and redshift dependence of the BNS cosmic formation history.

 In the first case, we assume redshift $z = 0.1$ and orbital inclination $\cos(\iota) = \pi/4$ for all the BNSs in the fiducial population.
 We follow the procedure detailed in Sec.~\ref{sec:Methods}, and Figure~\ref{F:cornerFiducial} displays the resulting distributions of BNS masses (i.e. the same as in Fig.~\ref{F:evolutions}) and the main EM and GW observables: the BNS masses $m_{1, \rm BNS}$, $m_{2, \rm BNS}$, the peak magnitudes for the KN optical $i$ and infrared $K$ bands and corresponding number days $t_{\rm i}$ and $t_{\rm K}$ it is within 1 magnitude of the peak, respectively, the KNR timescale $t_{\rm equiv}$, and the SNR $\rho$ and sky area $90^{\rm th}$ percentile $\Omega_{90}$ for a GW detector network CE 40km + CE 20km + ET 20 km.
 The highly nontrivial shapes of the distributions of $m_{1, \rm BNS}$ and $m_{2, \rm BNS}$ determine specific cross-correlations between the multi-messenger observables as all else is held constant.
 For example, see the significant subpopulations with $m_{1, \rm BNS} \sim 1.2\Msol$ ($m_{2, \rm BNS} \sim 1.2\Msol$) and corresponding range of $1.2\Msol \lesssim m_{2, \rm BNS} \leq 2.5\Msol$ ($m_{1, \rm BNS} \leq 2.5\Msol$) correlated with smaller network SNR $\rho \lesssim 120$ as they have small chirp masses $\mathcal{M}_{\rm BNS} \lesssim 1.5\Msol$ (i.e., see the top-right panel of Fig.~\ref{F:evolutions}) and hence quieter GW chirps.
 However, the peak magnitudes $m_{\rm i}$ and $m_{\rm K}$ can be smaller, i.e. the KNe are brighter for fixed redshift $z$, with smaller BNS masses $m_{1, \rm BNS}$ and $m_{2, \rm BNS}$ because their smaller chirp mass $\mathcal{M}_{\rm BNS}$ yields larger $m_{\rm ejecta}$ (i.e., see Fig. 2 of \cite{Nicholl2021}), although these display degeneracy which vanishes in the high-mass limit.
 The simplest correlation is, as one might expect, the monotonic relation between higher $\rho$ and smaller uncertainty in the locations of the sources on the sky $\Omega_{90}$ (see the panel in the bottom row and eighth column), as higher $\rho$ generally provides smaller GW parameter uncertainties.
 With the single distance $z = 0.1$ assumed here, the 1 keV X-ray afterglow at 0.1 days after the BNS merger is $\Phi_{1 \rm keV} \approx 5\,\mu{\rm Jy}$ ($\num{5e-29}$ erg/cm$^2$/s/Hz).